Harmonic loading & power factor correction

 Slash your overheads and maximise the life of your assets

-Keece can provide onsite consultation and a complete power quality assessment across your electrical infrastructure.
-This process includes:
+Keece delivers onsite consultation and complete power quality assessments across your electrical infrastructure.
+In addition, our process is tailored to identify inefficiencies and enhance reliability.

-From this audit, we will provide you with obligation-free advice and consultation on any corrective actions and a proposal for the installation of any PFC units or alternatives required.
+Following the audit, we provide obligation-free advice and consultation on corrective actions and proposals for installing any required PFC units or alternative solutions.